 Mortgages are one of the most important and complete financial products that we will take out in our lifetime.
 They can be quite complex, and choosing a mortgage that is most suitable for you can seem daunting.

-In a lot of instances, people will decide to seek assistance from a mortgage broker, Independent Financial Advisor, or alternatively, the lending institution from which they plan to obtain a mortgage from.
+In a lot of instances, people will decide to seek assistance from a mortgage broker, independent financial advisor, or alternatively, the lending institution from which they plan to obtain a mortgage from.

-However, when seeking advice from the lender directly, the advice given may not always in the best interests of the customer, which can lead to customers finding themselves in inappropriate, unsuitable and very costly mortgage products.
+However, when seeking advice from the lender directly, the advice given may not always be in the best interests of the customer, which can lead to customers finding themselves in inappropriate, unsuitable and very costly mortgage products.

 There are two main types of mortgages that were typically mis-sold to customers, an interest-only mortgage and an endowment mortgage.

-What is an Interest only Mortgage?
+What is an interest only Mortgage?

 An interest only mortgage, while giving cheaper monthly payments, does not pay off any of the loan amount.
 With these types of mortgages, your payments only cover the interest on the loan amount.

 Many people found they were relying on house prices rising to repay the amount borrowed.
-However, a major risk with relying on house prices is that house prices may fall.
+However, a major risk with relying on house prices is that they may fall.
 This would mean that should you sell the property to pay the outstanding loan amount, it may not be sold for enough money to cover the whole of the loan.

-There has been new regulatory requirements been brought in under the Financial Conduct Authority’s Mortgage Market Review which requires lenders to only provide interest only mortgages in the event that there is a credible repayment strategy for the capital.
+There has been new regulatory requirements brought in under the Financial Conduct Authority’s Mortgage Market Review which requires lenders to only provide interest only mortgages in the event that there is a credible repayment strategy for the capital.

-Since the Financial Crisis in 2008, interest only mortgages have fallen out of favour with the Banks, and some will only offer them in exceptional circumstances.
+Since the financial crisis in 2008, interest only mortgages have fallen out of favour with the Banks, and some will only offer them in exceptional circumstances.

 How were interest only Mortgages mis-sold?